ajwdewit/pcse/doc/installing.rst

 ==================================

 A convenient way to set up your python environment for PCSE is through the `Anaconda`_ python distribution.
-In the present PCSE Documentation all examples of installing and using PCSE refer to Windows 7 platform.
+In the present PCSE Documentation all examples of installing and using PCSE refer to the Windows 7 platform.

 First, we suggest you download and install the `MiniConda`_ python distribution which provides a minimum python environment that we will use to bootstrap a dedicated virtual environment for PCSE.
 For the rest of this guide we will assume that you use Windows 7 and install the 32bit miniconda for python 3 (``Miniconda3-latest-Windows-x86.exe``).
-The virtual enviroment that we will create contains not only the dependencies for PCSE, it also includes many other useful packages such as `IPython`_ `Pandas`_ and the `Jupyter notebook`_.
+The virtual environment that we will create contains not only the dependencies for PCSE, it also includes many other useful packages such as `IPython`_, `Pandas`_ and the `Jupyter notebook`_.
 These packages will be used in the Getting Started section as well.

 .. _MiniConda: http://conda.pydata.org/miniconda.html